-Ages 6-9 years (1st-3rd grade) - Teachers: Eunyoung Kim Chae, Chelsea Kerns, Becky Tanner, Jennifer Petric, Jessika Casey, & our intern Samyuktha Datla
+Ages 6-9 years (1st-3rd grade) - Teachers: Eunyoung Kim Chae, Chelsea Kerns, Becky Tanner, Jennifer Petric, and Jessika Casey.

 In our three-year, Lower Elementary program, 6 to 9-year-old children learn in multi-age settings.
 Our environment is filled with materials designed to spark the child’s interest in learning and their days present many opportunities for ‘big’ work that involves collaborations and research.
 Language arts, reading, mathematics and geometry, physical education, science, foreign language and cultural subjects are developed through the Montessori curriculum.
 Music, art, technology and library skills are presented through weekly lessons.

 Our Lower Elementary Program gives children the opportunity to continue to progress at their own pace in an environment that nurtures the love of learning.
 Children take responsibility for their own learning and have daily opportunities to make decisions and make choices in a child-centered classroom.
 They are exposed to many complex concepts at an early age through the use of wonderful concrete learning materials.

 At this level the primary sensitive period for children ages 6 through 9 is the acquisition of what is known as cultural literacy.
 Imagination is key when learning at this level.
 Children show an increase in awareness of the world and an interest in its wonders.
 Older children want to know the reason why things are as they are found in the world.
 They are oriented toward intellectual investigation and discovery.
 They are encouraged to think for themselves, do their own research, analyze what they have found, and come to their own conclusions.
 Montessori teaches children to think, not simply memorize, feedback and forget.
 They literally learn how to learn, discovering that the process can, and should be, as natural as breathing.
 Students become fully engaged in the learning process.